Simon Watson Taylor (anarchist): Free Unions/Union Libres

-In July 1946, a policeman returned to Watson Taylor his typescripts, photographs and artwork.
-Vernon Richards and Philip Sansom had been released.
-And Watson Taylor had edited Free Unions/Unions Libres.
-Consequently, it was finally published with the technical assistance of Sansom and Berneri.
 Michael Remy (2019) observed: 'the review can be seen as a manifesto, produced in a communal spirit, and gathering anarchists (most of Taylor's friends, such as F.J.
 Brown and Philip Sansom) together with Trotskyists (Benjamin Péret, for example), so that it should constitute a conduit for surrealist tenets.'
 However, the review turned out to be its sole issue.
 Remy commented that it 'strikes a strangely unachieved, unfinished note.'

-Watson Taylor sent a copy of Free Unions/Unions Libres to André Breton, in Paris.
+Watson Taylor sent a copy of Free Unions/Unions Libres to Breton, in Paris.
 Breton was delighted with it.
 Consequently, Watson Taylor went to Paris to meet him, his friends and the members of the French surrealist group.
-However, a power struggle arose in Paris between two factions of the surrealism movement there, from which Watson Taylor disassociated himself.
+However, a power struggle arose in Paris between two factions of the movement there, from which Watson Taylor disassociated himself.
 Shortly afterwards in 1947, The International Surrealist Exhibition was held in Paris, which was the last occasion for an appearance of the English group of surrealists.
 The appearance of the group comprised its contribution to a published work on surrealism which was entitled Déclaration du groupe surrréaliste en Angleterre.
 The Declaration was written by E.L.T.
 Mesens and Roland Penrose, and was signed by, among others, Sansom and Watson Taylor.
 American academic Paul C. Ray (1971) observed that the declaration was 'a tacit admission of the failure of the English surrealists to maintain any kind of productive cohesiveness', which he attributed to 'the individualism, the eccentricity even, of the English ... one of the reasons given eleven years later for the failure of the movement in England.'
 Ray also observed that the declaration concludes 'with a re-affirmation of devotion to surrealist principles as stated by Breton in his interview in View, his prolegomena to a third manifesto, his "Position of Surrealism between the Wars", and in Benjamin Péret's Le Déshonneur des poètes.'